 My grandma and I were two peas in a pod, we did everything together.
 I think she saw something special in me, which I wouldn’t realize or understand for years after ( I am still trying to understand it actually), but she saw it and wanted to take my hand and help me the best she knew how.
 My grandma and I did everything together, she took me to church (which was a Catholic church) where I would usually sit, extremely bored, not understanding anything that was said, but I also think its important for a child to be bored as I think it helps them use their imagination… Which I had a very active imagination, still do actually, guess the system didn’t work on me…

 Anyways you get the point, my grandma was my best friend, as I really had not made many friends in school yet and the closest family member to my age was 5 years older than me.

-Here is a few pictures of my grandma and I hanging out 🙂
+Here are a few pictures of my grandma and I hanging out 🙂

 She decided to sit down on the couch and take a short nap, before making dinner for my grandpa and I. The TV was set to the channel 2, which back then was like a news network that wrote out the news on a blue screen so you could read it, but they also played music, which at this time of year was Christmas music.

 It was just shortly after 4 when I realized she wasn’t breathing or moving at all.
 I could tell time as my grandpa had taught me that skill.
 I knew instantly what was happening, and I couldn’t endure even the thought of it, I felt like I couldn’t breathe anymore like I was about to pass out.
 My chest had constricted in such a way, I had never felt before.
 So I quickly went to hide in my room, feeling my emotions getting the best of me, wanting to cry and scream so bad it hurt, but I couldn’t for some reason, I had to stay strong.